ewwmy/cheatsheets/typescript-en.md

 		console.log('Saved to the database')
 	}

-  // `override` keyword indicates the method is an override and will cause a compilation error if the method doesn't exist in the parent class
+  // `override` keyword indicates that the method is an override and will cause a compilation error if the method doesn't exist in the parent class
-  // without `override` it's still a valid override but it will not check whether the method exists in the parent class and may cause side effects if the method in the parent class is deleted
+  // without `override` it's still a valid override but the compiler will not check whether the method exists in the parent class, which can lead to potential issues if the method in the parent class is removed
 	override pay(date?: Date): void {
-		super.pay() // call the parent method `pay()` (but it's not mandatory to call `super` in `override` method) if (date) {
+		super.pay() // call the parent method `pay()` (but it's not mandatory to call `super` in an override method) if (date) {
       this.paidAt = date
     }